On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Threat Model

-\myparagraph{TEE Security.} We assume TEE is available on \data's machine following prior work~\cite{Zhang0ZZZ0W24,Zhangteeslice2024}. \task utilizes the TEE on \data's machine to audit the \data's inference.
-We follow prior work to adopt three security features provided by SGX: remote attestation, encryption, and integrity~\cite{sun2023shadownet,Zhangteeslice2024}.
+\myparagraph{TEE Security.} We assume TEE is available on \data's machine following prior work~\cite{Zhang0ZZZ0W24,Zhangteeslice2024}. \task utilizes the TEE on \data's machine to defend against potential attacks.
+We follow prior work to adopt three security features provided by TEE: remote attestation, encryption, and integrity~\cite{sun2023shadownet,Zhangteeslice2024}.
 Remote attestation enables \task to verify and securely execute a trusted program within the TEE enclave.
-Encryption ensures that the runtime data is encrypted, and \data cannot see the data in TEE.
-Integrity ensures that the external untrusted environment cannot affect the operation of programs in TEE.
-Additionally, TEE can encrypt data and store the encrypted data on disk.
-To prevent data inconsistency, every time TEE loads encrypted data, it checks the integrity.
-Besides, we do not consider the security issues of compromising TEE confidentiality from side channels, which is consistent with previous work~\cite{mo2020darknetz,Zhangteeslice2024}.
+Encryption ensures that the TEE's data is encrypted, and \data cannot see the data in TEE.
+Integrity guarantees that \data cannot modify the program nor the data in TEE.
+Additionally, TEE can seal data and store the sealed data on disk.
+The sealed data is encrypted, and \data cannot tamper with it because every time TEE loads the sealed data, it will check the integrity.
+Besides, side-channel attacks~\cite{abs-1811-05378,GaoQZWMAXFN24,LiWW0TZ22} against TEE are beyond the scope of this paper, in line with assumptions made in prior literature~\cite{RiegerKMDS24,Zhangteeslice2024,mo2020darknetz,HouLLWWL22}.